claudiavmbrito/claudiavmbrito.github.io/_pages/service.md

 * *Polytechnic Journal*.

 **Artifact Evaluation Committee**
+* *The 31th ACM Symposium on Operating Systems Principles.
+SOSP '25*
 * *The 19th USENIX Symposium on Operating Systems Design and Implementation.
 OSDI'25*
 * *The 20th ACM European Conference on Computer Systems.
 EuroSys’25*
 * *The 24th International Conference on Distributed Applications and Interoperable Systems.
 DAIS'25*